Charitable Bequests—A Gift in Your Will

 • An immediate and substantial income tax charitable deduction (subject to certain income limitations) for itemizers

-• Potential avoidance of current capital gains taxes when the trust is funded with long-term appreciated property
+• Potential to bypass current capital gains taxes when the trust is funded with long-term appreciated property

-• Reduction of your assets to reduce or avoid estate taxes
+• Reduction of your assets to minimize or avoid estate taxes

 An Immediate Charitable Deduction

-A gift to a charitable remainder trust qualifies for an immediate income tax deduction, even though income is to be paid to the donor (and/or other beneficiaries) for life.
+A gift to a charitable remainder trust qualifies for an immediate income tax deduction, even though income will be paid to you (and/or other beneficiaries) for life.
 The exact amount of the charitable deduction depends on the:

 • value of the property transferred to the trust